dfinity/motoko/doc/md/reference/style.md

 ### Line breaks

--   Pick a fixed right margin for lines and break definitions or expressions that are longer than that (80 still is considered a good limit by many).
+-   Pick a fixed right margin for lines and break definitions or expressions.
+80 still is considered a good limit by many.

     ``` motoko no-repl
     let sum = a + b + 2*c + d +